-Before committing to the real estate syndication, read the risk factors, read and understand the asset identified in the legal documents, and question the real estate group’s projections.
+Before committing to the real estate syndication, make sure you’re well informed.
+Check out books on investments of this type, read the risk factors, read and understand the asset identified in the legal documents, and question the real estate group’s projections.
 Consider seeking advice from a real estate attorney experienced in syndications.

 Although you cannot exit the real estate syndication, you can protect yourself by having an emergency fund with ample liquidity.

 Although I have done my share of successful real estate investing, I often share one of my most challenging experiences on a real estate project that taught me a lesson about real estate risks, notably recurring delays, added costs, and lengthened timeframe, eliminating most of the property’s profitability.

 Various Individual Properties That Work In A Real Estate Syndication

 Specific individual properties may work as part of a real estate syndication, including:

 - Senior housing

 Real estate syndication has been around for decades.
 Becoming part of a real estate syndication was challenging unless you knew someone in the investment company or had a financial advisor who opened the door to real estate investment opportunities.

 Before the creation of the Securities and Exchange Commission (SEC), investment companies would advertise and privately solicit funds from wealthy investors who dominated participation in available syndicates.

 There are several different ways to be qualified as an accredited investor, including: